vkm41101/OJ/README.md

 # OJ

 This API Runs Code submissions in a secure environment and Passes Verdicts based on pre-saved testcases.
 It uses RabbitMQ for Queueing the submissions, Redis for Caching the results and Docker for Sandboxing.
+It is a Remote Code Execution Engine, linked to an online judge.
 It suppports the following Languages:

  * C
  * C++